scipp/scipp/docs/reference/developer/adr/0011-renaming-of-dimensions-in-transform_coords.rst

 Existing Implementation (v0.8 - v0.10)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The implementation in scipp versions 0.8 - 0.10 (before this ADR) takes only a single node its direct children into account when determining if a dimension can be renamed through the edges between those nodes.
+The implementation in scipp versions 0.8 - 0.10 (before this ADR) takes only a single node and its direct children into account when determining if a dimension can be renamed through the edges between those nodes.
 This approach is quite simple and works well for many cases.
 But it has some shortcomings.